Ismenama5s/haseeb-qureshi.github.io/_posts/2017-12-10-bitcoin-isnt-trustless.md

 Cryptocurrencies have a trust problem.

-Blockchain evangelists claim that with the advent of Bitcoin, centralized authorities and financial relationships will be replaced by the blockchain.
+Blockchain evangelists claim that with the advent of Bitcoin, centralized authorities and financial institutions will soon become obsolete.
+Blockchain technology will run the world and corruption will be engineered out of existence.
 Society will become "trustless."
-Blockchain technology will run the world and corruption will be engineered out of existence.
-You'll no longer need to trust institutions, or even your fellow citizens.

-And yet, the vast majority of people *still don't trust cryptocurrencies*.
+Ironically, the vast majority of people *still don't trust cryptocurrencies*.

+<div class="ui embed" data-url="https://www.youtube.com/embed/IP5cP0x2jh8">[video]</div>

 The evangelists claim those people don't understand the technical innovations behind blockchains.
 (As though a lecture on consensus protocols should be all it takes for someone to surrender their incredulity and their savings account.)

 There's a sleight of hand here: "with Bitcoin, you no longer need to trust any centralized entity or any counterparty.
 Therefore, Bitcoin is trustless."
 So because we don't need to trust banks or the person we're transacting with, there's *no trust at all*?

-In reality, laypeople not trusting Bitcoin is completely reasonable.
+In reality, not trusting Bitcoin is completely reasonable.
 Because Bitcoin is not trustless.
 In fact, Bitcoin requires far more trust than the US dollar.

 **The key innovation of cryptocurrencies is that they decentralize trust.
 They do not eliminate it.**